Museum Wiesbaden: Graphic art

 Compared to the collection of paintings, the graphic art collection is less important.
 Work before 1800 is scarce.
-In the 19th century, on the other hand, there are a number of works by Ludwig Knaus, Arnold Böcklin, Hans von Marées and Max Slevogt, among others.
-In the first half of the 20th century, the expressionists stand out, especially Alexej von Jawlensky (see Alexej von Jawlensky-Collection, excellently represented with drawings, woodcuts and Lithographs).
-These include works by Die Brücke-artists such as Ernst Ludwig Kirchner, Erich Heckel and Karl Schmidt-Rottluff, as well as works by the artists of the Blaue Reiter-Editorial Association.
-Of particular note are works by Franz Marc, August Macke and above all Wassily Kandinsky's watercolour Allerheiligen ("All Saints", 1910) from the collection of Hanna Bekker vom Rath.
+In the 19th century, though, a number of works are represented by those of Ludwig Knaus, Arnold Böcklin, Hans von Marées, and Max Slevogt, among others.
+In the first half of the 20th century, the expressionists stand out, especially Alexej von Jawlensky (see Alexej von Jawlensky-Collection, excellently represented with drawings, woodcuts, and lithographs).
+These include works by Die Brücke artists such as Ernst Ludwig Kirchner, Erich Heckel, and Karl Schmidt-Rottluff, as well as works by the artists of the Blaue Reiter-Editorial Association.
+Of particular note are works by Franz Marc, August Macke, and above all, Wassily Kandinsky's watercolour Allerheiligen ("All Saints", 1910) from the collection of Hanna Bekker vom Rath.

-Works by other artists of the time, such as Edvard Munch, Otto Dix, Oskar Kokoschka, Käthe Kollwitz and Pablo Picasso, can also be found.
-Constructivist works, including those by László Moholy-Nagy, the artist couple Robert Michel and Ella Bergmann-Michel, as well as Friedrich Vordemberge-Gildewart, form another focal point of the collection.
+Works by other artists of the time, such as Edvard Munch, Otto Dix, Oskar Kokoschka, Käthe Kollwitz, and Pablo Picasso, can also be found.
+Constructivist works, including those by László Moholy-Nagy, the artist couple Robert Michel and Ella Bergmann-Michel, and Friedrich Vordemberge-Gildewart, form another focal point of the collection.
 The graphic art collection after 1945 is extensive, which is why only a few names are mentioned here.
-Informalism is represented by works by Karl Otto Götz, Otto Greis and Bernard Schultze.
-Further sheets from the 1940s and 1950s come from Willi Baumeister, HAP Grieshaber and above all from the extensive Ernst Wilhelm Nay collection.
+Informalism is represented by works by Karl Otto Götz, Otto Greis, and Bernard Schultze.
+Further sheets from the 1940s and 1950s come from Willi Baumeister, HAP Grieshaber, and especially the extensive Ernst Wilhelm Nay collection.
 Minimalist tendencies are shown in the works of Sol LeWitt.
-Pop art is represented by Thomas Bayrle, among others.
+Pop art is represented by Thomas Bayrle and others.

 Old Masters

-Compared to the 19th and 20th century collections, the Old Masters are rarely represented in the museum.
+Compared to the 19th- and 20th-century collections, the Old Masters are rarely represented in the museum.
 The focus is on Italian and Dutch artists from the 15th century onwards.
-The most important Italians are Prospero Fontana, Albertino Piazza (Heimsuchung Mariae, "Visitation of Mary"), Domenico Tintoretto, Marietta Robusti, Sebastiano del Piombo, Alessandro Rosi, Luca Giordano, Francesco Solimena, Sebastiano Ricci, Cristoforo Munari and Gennaro Greco.
+The most important Italians are Prospero Fontana, Albertino Piazza (Heimsuchung Mariae, Visitation of Mary), Domenico Tintoretto, Marietta Robusti, Sebastiano del Piombo, Alessandro Rosi, Luca Giordano, Francesco Solimena, Sebastiano Ricci, Cristoforo Munari, and Gennaro Greco.

-Dutch painting is represented by artists such as Joos van Cleve (Christuskind mit Weintraube, "Christ Child with Grape"), Albrecht Bouts, Otto van Veen, Joos de Momper, Frans Floris, Roelant Savery, Gerard van Honthorst, Willem van de Velde, Willem van de Velde, Jan Lievens, Frans Snyders (Stillleben, "Still life") and Nicolaes Berchem.
+Dutch painting is represented by artists such as Joos van Cleve (Christuskind mit Weintraube, "Christ Child with Grape"), Albrecht Bouts, Otto van Veen, Joos de Momper, Frans Floris, Roelant Savery, Gerard van Honthorst, Willem van de Velde, Willem van de Velde, Jan Lievens, Frans Snyders (Stillleben, Still Life), and Nicolaes Berchem.

-Late German Gothic and Renaissance art is represented by the Master of the Heisterbach Altar, the Master of the Holy Family, Lucas Cranach the Elder, Bartholomew Bruyn the Elder and Hans Muelich.
-The German Baroque and Classicism is represented by Johann Conrad Seekatz and January Zick, Nicolas Treu, Johann Georg Platzer und Angelika Kauffmann (Bildnis Johann Isaak von Gerning, 1798 – "Portrait of Johann Isaak von Gerning").
+Late German Gothic and Renaissance art is represented by the Master of the Heisterbach Altar, the Master of the Holy Family, Lucas Cranach the Elder, Bartholomew Bruyn the Elder, and Hans Muelich.
+German Baroque and Classicism is represented by Johann Conrad Seekatz and January Zick, Nicolas Treu, Johann Georg Platzer, and Angelika Kauffmann (Bildnis Johann Isaak von Gerning, 1798 – Portrait of Johann Isaak von Gerning).
 English painting is represented by Joshua Reynolds.